-The Egyptian Revival architectural style is a rare architectural style used for American buildings.
-It is based on ancient temple and tomb architecture found in Egypt, such as (top left) the Gate of Rameses II, part of the Temple of Amun in the ancient Egyptian city of Luxor.
+The Egypt|an;Reyiyararc style is a rare architectural style used for American buildings. ;It is based oh ancient temple and tomb architecture found in Egypt, such as (top left) the Gate of Rameses II, part of the Temple of Arnun in the ancient Egyptian city of Luxor. , ^y,. ,

-In America, the earliest examples of the Egyptian Revival style, in the 1830s and 1840s, were typically jails and cemetery structures.
-Top right: The New York Halls of Justice and House of Detention (commonly known as the "Tombs," built in 1838.
+In America, the earliest examples of the Egyptian Revival style, in the 1830s and 1840s, were typically jails and cemetery structures, top right: The New York Halls of Justice and House of Detention (commonly known as the "Tombs," built in 1838.
 Bottom: The Grove Street Cemetery Gate in New Haven, Connecticut, built between 1845 and 1848.
 The 1920s saw much interest in Egyptian culture and design due to the discovery of the Pharoah Tutankamun's tomb in 1922.
 Top left: archaeologist Howard Carter examining "King Tut's" sarcophagus.